Forensics-Lab/ReadFS/readme.md

 # What's next?
 - Implementing the algorithm needed to translate virtual addresses to physical ones.
-- Corectly displaying the offsets of all the tables in the file system.
+- Correctly displaying the offsets of all the tables in the file system.
 - Adding support for the rest of the tables in the file system.
 - Implementing ways to view the files/folders present in the forensic image.
 (Deleted or not)
 - Adding the ability to recover deleted or non-deleted files/folders from the forensic image.